 On Saturdays, the Downtown Farmers Market floods the streets with vendors selling fresh produce and handmade goods.

-The shops of the East Village (Raygun, Seed, Allspice) provide trendy shopping, and the ever-changing menu items at hip and urban Alba keep lunch on the town interesting.
+The shops of the East Village (Raygun, Allspice) provide trendy shopping, and the ever-changing menu items at hip and urban Alba keep lunch on the town interesting.

 An afternoon is well-spent on a free guided tour of the Iowa State Capitol or exploring the 27 works from acclaimed artists at the Pappajohn Sculpture Park.